 Winamp

-Winamp was one of the first programs to be skinnable—that is, able to have its window decorations be user-changeable—so go ahead and download a few skins that you might like.
-The included visualizations are also pretty cool.
+was one of the first programs to be skinnable—that is, able to have

-K-Lite Mega Codec Pack
+K-Lite Mega

-K-Lite Mega Codec Pack to be a useful complement to VLC.
+I have found the freeware K-Lite Mega Codec Pack to be a useful complement to VLC.
 It has a number of codecs and some are better-suited to certain formats than Winamp (the iPod-compatible MP4/M4V format for example) and for the occasional file that is incompatible with VLC (it's rare).
 An excellent streamlined basic player is included along with the codecs called Media Player Classic (MPC) which strongly resembles WiMP V6.
 The newly-installed codecs can also be used with the current version of WiMP.
 It can replace the functionality of RealPlayer and most functions of the QuickTime Pro player, too.

 StreamRipper